 Medium Challenge hike, 12 km and 8 hours of walk.

 Day 03: Ancascocha – Wayanay Pass – Qhesca: A beautiful view inspires the day, it start with a gentle uphill trail that gradually tends in serious uphill for about an hour, the inca trail is well preserved, in some parts the foundation of it is about 3meters deep, the inca trail continues towards the wayanay pass which is at 4600m, before the summit we appreciate the view of the ancascocha lake which is formed by glacier water, the summit looks closer and closer at every step.
-It is a good spot for a break and have lunch, after lunch we hill have time for siesta and walk around in a land with wide view.
+It is a good spot for a break and lunch, then we hill have time for siesta and walk around in a land with wide view.
 The trail continues downhill and we will arrive to a place home of bull farmers and camp over 3900m.

-Day 4: Qhesca – Paucar cancha – Ayapata: After breakfast we descend in to the Huayllabamba valley, the trail follows path of local’s shepherds, while lower elevation local trees are coming out, we walk banking a stream, and on the trail we may see some farmers that they walk long distances to grow potatoes.
+Day 4: Qhesca – Paucar cancha – Ayapata: We will breakfast, then descend in to the Huayllabamba valley, the trail follows path of local’s shepherds, while lower elevation local trees are coming out, we walk banking a stream, and on the trail we may see some farmers that they walk long distances to grow potatoes.
 Once we reach the valley we will stop at a nice inca trail named paucarcancha, we will lunch at the vicinity.
 From lunch we walk to huayllabamba “300m”.
 At this point parth of our team “the muleteers” will return to their home and instead we have porters “people who will carry the equipment).
 At this point we meet the second day of the traditional four days of inca trail to machu picchu, we get registered at the official control and walk uphill to the camp which is at one hour and a half, the place has toilet fascilities, at arrival we set out tents and spend the night in the middle of nature.

 (Hike Difficulty: Gentle.
 Average distance: 12 km, and 8 hours of walk).